founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 size of each framework and more about how "rich" each one is.
 He lays out some good points w/r/t/ things you should consider when choosing such a framework (and/or whether you should choose one at all).

+### McNally: Coming to React from Angular (2015)
+[[78][78]] \#react \#comparison

+Ian McNally dips into React after having grown accustomed to and proficient with AngularJS.
+A good piece that compares the two from the position that a lot of developers come from.
+He does a good job of differentiating where the two differ, and some of the pros and cons of each, without calling one a "winner" over the other.

 ### Minar: "re: MVW" (2013)
 [[38][38]] \#mvw